mateuszpolis/AgeingAnalysis/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Integration tests added/updated (if applicable)
 - [ ] All tests pass
 - [ ] Code coverage maintained or improved
+- [ ] Pre-commit hooks pass
+- [ ] Manual testing in both GUI and headless modes (if applicable)

 ### Dependencies
 - [ ] No new dependencies added, or dependencies properly justified
 - [ ] Requirements files updated (if needed)
 - [ ] Dependency versions pinned appropriately
+- [ ] New dependencies added to both requirements.txt and setup.py (if applicable)

 ## Breaking Changes